 The agency placement list includes the names of our partner agencies and the tasks in which students are involved.

 The Criminal Justice Internship is composed of Pre-internship Seminar (CCJ 4939) and Internship in Criminal Justice (CCJ 4940).
-Both of these courses are required for non-service majors; students must obtain permission from Professor Catherine Chadeayne, Internship Coordinator, to register for the courses.
+Both of these courses are required for non-service majors; students must obtain permission from Professor Catherine Chadeayne or Professor John Dean, the Internship Coordinators, to register for the courses.
 The pre-internship is to be taken the semester immediately prior to interning.

 The federal internship track is designed to help students secure a position with a federal agency.
 Since each agency has different requirements, this track is designed to allow the student to apply for a federal internship.
-Students interested in this opportunity must turn in all required documents to Professor Chadeayne in the Social Sciences Building 51, Room 2309.
+Students interested in this opportunity must turn in all required documents to Professor Chadeayne in the Social Sciences Building 51, Room 2309 or Professor Dean in Room 2313.
 To be considered for the Federal Internship Track, students must:

-To receive permission for any of these courses, students must return a completed application form, along with either a current degree evaluation, available from the College of Arts and Sciences Advising, or an unofficial transcript, to Professor Catherine Chadeayne.
+To receive permission for any of these courses, students must return a completed application form, along with either a current degree evaluation, available from the College of Arts and Sciences Advising, or an unofficial transcript, to Professor John Dean.

-Contact Professor Chadeayne, Internship Coordinator, for further information.
+Contact Professor Dean, Internship Coordinator, for further information.